Class of 2021

 The UChicago Medicine Ingalls Memorial Dietetic Internship Program has over 40-years of experience and accepts nine interns each year.
 Our mission statement is to provide quality education and practical experience to our dietetic interns so that they will become competent entry-level registered dietitian nutritionists dedicated to improving the health of the communities they serve.

 In 2016, the University of Chicago Medicine and Ingalls Health System joined forces in an alliance that combined a top community hospital in Chicago's Southland with one of the country's leading academic medical institutions.
 Harvey-based Ingalls is now part of the UChicago Medicine brand: UChicago Medicine Ingalls Memorial.
 The transaction joins assets to create a hospital system that is stronger combined than each institution is individually.

-The program will ensure that dietetic interns follow the standards established by the Academy of Nutrition and Dietetics (AND) and the Accreditation Council in Nutrition and Dietetics (ACEND) in regards to education and professional conduct.
+The program will ensure that dietetic interns follow the standards established by the Academy of Nutrition and Dietetics and the Accreditation Council for Education in Nutrition and Dietetics (ACEND) in regards to education and professional conduct.
 The internship will prepare graduates to work with culturally diverse groups and serve their communities as highly qualified professionals in the field of dietetics.